kgrid-objects/cpic-collection/docs/readme.md

 ## What's new
   As of November 2019, the CPIC collection has been updated and released with the new KO structure.
 For detail of the changes, please refer to [KGrid Guides](https://kgrid.org/guides/latest/)

   To deploy the CPIC collection, a KGRID Activator with version 1.1.5 or greater is needed.
-A suitable KGRID Activator is available here [KGrid Activator](https://github.com/kgrid/kgrid-activator/releases/tag/1.1.5)
+A suitable KGRID Activator is available at this location [KGrid Activator](https://github.com/kgrid/kgrid-activator/releases/tag/1.1.5)

 ## CPIC Knowledge Objects (KO)

 ### CPIC KO Design
- CPIC collection consists of three types of KOs:
+ This CPIC Collection of KOs consists of three different types of KOs:

 #### Geno-to-Pheno KOs

-  This type of KO is gene-specific.
-It will determine the phenotype based on the gene's diplotypes
+  The purpose of geno-to-pheno KOs is to map patient-specific germline genotypes for pharmacogenes to expected, evidence-based, clinically-relevant drug metabolism phenotypes.
+Pharmacogenomic clinical recommendations are phenotype specific.
+Therefore, geno-to-pheno KOs are needed for determining phenotypes prior to generating any specific drug selection or drug dosing recommendations.

+  As the name implies, geno-to-pheno KOs are gene-specific.
+For 7 different genes, the API-based services provided by these 7 KOs can return an expected phenotype based on on genetic lab results for 7 genes, when those lab results are input in the form of a single patient's diplotype.

-  There are two groups within this type of KO:
+  There are two sub-groups of geno-to-pheno KOs:
-  * CYP2D6, CYP2C19 and UGT1A1: Each gene has a spreadsheet mapping the dipltotype directly to the phenotype;
+  * CYP2D6, CYP2C19 and UGT1A1: Each gene has a spreadsheet mapping the dipltotype directly to the expected phenotype;

   * CYP2C9, CYP3A5, SLCO1B1 and TPMT: Each gene has a allele-definition spreadsheet for the functional status of the allele.
 The alleles in the diplotype are checked on the functional status.
 The likely phenotype is then determined based on the functional status of both alleles.

   Endpoint:       ` /phenotype`

-  Input Example:
+  Input Example (where the patient diplotype for the gene CYP2D6 is represented using star alleles):
   ```json
   { "CYP2D6" : "*1/*1" }
   ```